-Content is all information that is being served on a website.
+Content is all information that is being served on a Web site.
 Web content is the textual, visual or audio content that a site visitor experiences when browsing a web site.
 It may include, among other things: text, images, sounds, videos, and animations.
-Content types in Ektron CMS are HTML content, XML Smart Forms, HTML form/survey, DMS Documents, which consist of MS Office, documents, managed files, and multimedia files, Blogs, etc.
+Content types in Ektron CMS are HTML content, XML Smart Forms, HTML form/survey, documents, managed files, and multimedia files, MS Office documents, Multimedia, Blogs, etc.

 A content management system is a software system that enables technical and non-technical users to contribute to the creation, management, and organization of content on a web site.

 Ektron CMS is a powerful, diverse and easy to use content management solution that empowers anyone to take an active role in managing Web content and generating online strategies.
 Beyond the basics of content management, Ektron’s CMS streamlines site management, automates workflow processes, and supports collaboration.
 It reduces costs, saves time and makes Web sites, extranets, and intranets more effective, delivering a more personal customer experience to site visitors.

 - Leverage site analytics.

 - Monitor and manage search engine optimization (SEO).

 - Build and manage online marketing initiatives.